ROSHAN1223/ROSHAN1223/README.md

 - 👋 Hi, I’m @ROSHAN1223
-- 👀 I’m interested in Learning coding and developing apps and website
+- 👀 I’m interested in Learning coding and Data Analyzing
-- 🌱 I’m currently learning c language
+- 🌱 I’m currently learning Power BI
-- 💞️ I’m looking to collaborate on making app and design a website
+- 💞️ I’m looking to collaborate on making Dashboard on Power BI
 - 📫 How to reach me through gti hub

 <!---